 Connect

 - Red phone boxes: perhaps some 200 of these remain across Northern Ireland, though they're steadily falling victim to decay and to theft by flaky antique dealers.
-There's a display model within the distillery, but one in situ example is two miles south of Bushmills on Castlecatt Road, at the junction with Cozies Rd and Haw Rd - you might go that way for The Dark Hedges and Ballymoney.
-(Ignore Google map, which places it west side of Bushmills village, that's a ruse to misdirect the flaky antique dealers.)
-A restoration society has been set up to preserve the phone box that they call "iconic", but which in 2021 is a sorry shell that even a drunk with a full bladder wouldn't make use of.
+There's a display model within the distillery, one on commercial premises on the main road west side of the village, and another two miles south on Castlecatt Road, at the junction with Cozies Rd and Haw Rd - you might go that way for The Dark Hedges and Ballymoney.
+A restoration society has been set up to preserve these phone boxes that they call "iconic", but which are sorry shells that even a drunk with a full bladder wouldn't make use of.
 Don't be expecting any high speed connectivity here.

 Go next